How Growth-Driven Website Design Can Increase Your Conversion Rate

-Growth-driven website design is the process of providing ongoing updates to a website or brand's online presence, based on the empathetic approach of seeing the world through a client or customer's eyes.
-With growth-driven design, design is much more fluid and ongoing, rather than set in stone at the beginning of a project's development.
+Growth-driven website design updates a website or brand's online presence based on the empathetic approach of seeing the world through a client's or customer's eyes.
+With growth-driven design, design is much more fluid and ongoing than set in stone at the beginning of a project's development.

 The three main pillars involved in the GDD methodology today include:

-- Strategy: Defining the strategy of a website is always crucial, even when implementing a growth drive design approach.
-Determining the target demographics of a website and how users find and browse a website can help with cultivating an online browsing experience that is suitable for any particular audience.
+Strategy: Defining the strategy of a website is always crucial, even when implementing a growth drive design approach.
+Determining the target demographics of a website and how users find and browse a website can help cultivate an online browsing experience suitable for any particular audience.

-- Ongoing development: Unlike standard website design, growth drive design focuses on ongoing research and development, meaning your website may receive updates and changes to its design as needed, based on analytics collected and user behavior received in real-time.
+Ongoing development: Unlike standard website design, growth-driven design focuses on ongoing research and development, meaning your website may receive updates and changes to its design as needed, based on analytics collected and user behavior received in real time.

 3 Ways that GDD Can Improve Your Website Conversion Rate